zvkemp/litle-sdk-for-ruby/README.md

     Message: Valid Format
     Litle Transaction ID: <your-numeric-litle-txn-id>
+Test
+For unit test, you need to download the mocha gem. go to root, gem install mocha

 More examples (including batch processing with sFTP) can be found here [Ruby Gists](https://gist.github.com/litleSDK)